Farenheith/strict-unit-tests/README.md

 ```

 There you can create your single test case.
 But what is the big difference with the traditional describers?
-**at this point, all methods of target throws an error, except for the subject of the test, **methodName**.
+At this point, all methods of target throws an error, except for the subject of the test, **methodName**.
 This ensure that, no matter what maintenance you do in your code, the test will always break if you forgot to mock some method.

-The recommended approach here, so, is to mock just just the methods your method calls.
+The recommended approach here, so, is to mock just the methods your method calls.
 The best place to do it is in a **beforeEach** inside **describeMethod**, like this:

 ```typescript